Lucien Bulathsinhala: Career

 In the meantime in 1971, he served as an announcer at Sri Lanka Broadcasting Corporation (SLBC) and later joined Jathika Rupavahini.
 In 1990, he was fired from the public service.
 After working in the Ministry of Transport for 11 years and then in the Sri Lanka Broadcasting Corporation, he got the opportunity to work in the Rupavahini Corporation from 25 November 1982.
 It was in the midst of many setbacks that he got to work in television.
 In the meantime, he was suspended and again got a job at a television corporation.
 But once again he was sent on compulsory leave in 1997.

 In 1980, he made his first songwriting with the song "Sandun Sihina Mandapaye" which was sung by Nanda Malini.
 In 1989, he won both Swarna Sankha and Sarasaviya Awards for the song "Marana Thunak Athi Minisa" for the film Siri Medura.
 Meanwhile, in 1994, he won the Swarna Sankha Award for the song "Gopalu Was Danden" for the film Mee Haraka.
 Then in 1998, he won the Presidential Award for Best Lyricist for the song Noselai Divi Makulu Asa made for the film Gini Avi Saha Gini Keli.

-He is also a stage playwright as well as a stage actor who has demonstrated his acting skills on stage with the plays: Wahalak Nati Geyak, Dunna Dunugamuwe and Harima Badu Hayak.
+He is also a stage playwright as well as a stage actor who has demonstrated his acting skills on stage with the plays: Wahalak Nati Geyak, Dunna Dunugamuwe and Harima Badu Hayakdirected by Sugathpala De Silva.
 In 1967 he made cinema debut with the film Sadol Kandulu directed by Reggie Perera.
 He later played a prominent role in Vasantha Obeysekera's film Ves Gattho.
-Then he played the role of 'Frederick', the a gem robber in the film Chuda Manikyaya.
+Then he played the role of 'Frederick', the a gem robber in the film Chuda ManikyayaHe also played a prominent role in Abha directed by Jackson Anthony.
 However recently his best performance came through the blockbuster film Ho Gaana Pokuna where he played the role of village principle.

 In 2017, he was honored with National Honors, even though he was forced to turn return home due to the lack of parking space.
 In 2018, he was honored at Presidential Awards.
-In 2019, The Janabhimani or Hela Maha Rawana Rajabhimani Awards Ceremony was held at the Jasmine Auditorium at the BMICH where Bulathsinhala won the Best Service Award.
+In 2019, The Janabhimani or Hela Maha Rawana Rajabhimani Awards Ceremony was held at the Jasmine Auditorium at the BMICH where Bulathsinghala won the Best Service Award.